 \section{Intermediate obstruction sequences to formality}

 In \cite{CE24b}, the first-named author constructs obstruction sequences to formality of algebras encoded by properads, such as pre-CY algebras with vanishing copairing.
 In \cref{sec:formalityLoopSpaces}, we will compute these obstructions to study pre-CY coformality of spheres.
-To this end, we will exploit the existence of an additional filtration; in this section, we explain the general framework on how to refine the aforementioned obstruction sequences in the presence of an extra filtration.
+To this end, we will exploit the existence of an additional filtration; in this section, we explain the general framework for refining obstruction sequences in the presence of that extra filtration.